Neotron-Compute/Neotron-500-Hardware/README.md

 In terms of the CoreMark benchmark (and when running from internal Flash), this CPU is about the same speed as a Raspberry Pi Zero (despite running at just 40% of the clock speed), and somewhere around an 866 MHz Pentium III running from SDRAM.
 Running from external QuadSPI SRAM we expect it to be about 50% of that performance, but it should be able to run Quake ;)

+### Memory Layout

+We use:

+* 128 KiB tightly-coupled data SRAM for the system stack and OS buffer.
+* 64 KiB tightly-coupled instruction SRAM for OS routines.
+* 128 KiB SRAM for DMA and device buffers.
+* 512 KiB AXI-SRAM for video frame buffers.
+  * 640x480 @ 8bpp = 300 KiB
+  * 800x600 @ 8bpp = 468 KiB
+* 4 KiB battery backed SRAM for system settings
+* 512 KiB internal Flash for the Neotron BIOS
+* 512 KiB internal Flash for Neotron OS
+* 1024 KiB internal Flash for ROM-based user applications

+You can either use external QSPI SRAM, or the second 128 KiB SRAM bank, for running user applications.

 ## The Motherboard

-The Neotron XXXST Motherboard is completely open-source hardware, and all the components are either through-hole parts that are easy to self install, or available from the [JLCPCB SMT assembly service].
+The Neotron 500 Motherboard is completely open-source hardware, and all the components are either through-hole parts that are easy to self install, or available from the [JLCPCB SMT assembly service].

 The motherboard has: